viam-soleng/viam-modbus/README.md

 # Viam Modbus Module

 The Viam Modbus module enables seamless communication with modbus devices by acting as a client.
-It allows for reading and writing (currently only in module version 4.
-Version 5 wip) of coils or registers on the server, enabling efficient data exchange and operational command execution.
+It allows for reading and writing (currently only in module version 0.4.x, version 0.5.x WIP) of coils or registers on the server, enabling efficient data exchange and operational command execution.

-This repository contains the `connection`and `sensor` components which abstract away a modbus interface and its registers.
+This repository contains the `client`and `sensor` components which abstract away a modbus interface and its registers.
-The Viam `connection`component(s) allows you to configure the modbus clients and the `sensor` component(s) allow you to read and write modbus registers.
+The Viam `client` component(s) allows you to configure the modbus clients and the `sensor` component(s) allow you to read and write modbus registers.

 The module can easily be installed via the Viam registry:
 [Viam Modbus Module](https://app.viam.com/module/viam-soleng/viam-modbus)